Last updated: July 12, 2026

 Basically: track what can be measured.
 Assess what your goals are for the project and establish KPIs based off the goals.
 What is actually going to help you achieve your end goal and deliver your project to spec?

-Talk with other managers and stake holders to get feedback and put together a comprehensive list of functional KPIs that will actually help you achieve your goals.
+Talk with other managers and stake holders to get feedback and put together a complete list of functional KPIs that will actually help you achieve your goals.

 4. Have a plan to deal with troubled projects